Pixel 4 rumor roundup: Release date, pricing, features, and more

 Q: What kind of camera will the Pixel 4 have?

-A: At least four: Two front-facing (one wide-angle, probably) and two rear-facing (one likely a telephoto).
+four three: Two One front-facing (speculated to be wide-angle) and two rear-facing (one likely a telephoto).

 Based on those leaked renders mentioned above, as well as Google's own images, we know that the Pixel 4 will have at least two rear cameras.
 One of those may be a 16MP in a telephoto configuration, based on details dug up in a teardown of a Google Camera APK.
 The small, barely-visible cutout to the top of the rear square camera bump has been speculated to be a ToF (time of flight) sensor for determining distance, useful in applications like focusing or creating depth maps for software-based portrait mode effects.

-Two cameras are visible on the back (plus what looks like a cutout for a ToF sensor), and two cameras are visible on the front.
+Two cameras are visible on the back (plus what looks like a cutout for a ToF sensor).

-Two front-facing cameras were also shown in renders of the larger Pixel 4 XL, which are likely in a similar configuration (wide-angle and standard) as the current Pixel 3 and 3 XL.
+While we originally expected the Pixel 4 would stick with two front-facing cameras introduced on the Pixel 3 and 3 XL, that isn't the case.
+Turns out, one of those holes on the front isn't a camera, it's for sensors, see the update below.
+The Pixel 4 only has one front-facing camera, rather than the two on the Pixel 3 and 3 XL.
 The smaller Pixel 4 probably has the same setup, though we haven't seen the front of that model in the same level of detail yet.

 These cameras will also likely support the P3 wide color gamut for photos, based on the details of a Google Camera app teardown.